gbechtold/Wordpress-CLI-Performance-Analysis/README.md

-# WordPress Plugin Performance Test v1.0
+# WordPress Plugin Performance Testing v1.0

 This project provides a tool to test the performance impact of WordPress plugins on your server.
 It automates the process of activating and deactivating plugins while measuring page load times using Google Lighthouse.